James Magennis Plaque

 Private Milburn Henke settles in and is seen here reading the Stars and Stripes.

-(From the book "Home Away From Home")
+(From the book "Home Away From Home" and "After The Battle")

 Parade and Inspection at City Hall